romeerez/pg-adapter/README.md

 ## pg-adapter

-(adapter means client for sending *raw* sql to db and parse response)
+Adapter means client for sending *raw* sql to db and parse response, for full-featured ORM see [porm](https://www.npmjs.com/package/porm)

 Why another adapter for Postgresql?
 There is already `pg`, it's popular, has community.